omise/omise-android/docs/3d-secure-v2.md

 ## Get Started

-To use the 3D Secure v2 you need to execute the `AuthorizingPaymentConfig.initialize(config)` function before starting the authorizing payment with the `authorize_uri` [see more](https://www.omise.co/how-to-implement-3-D-Secure).
+To use the 3D Secure v2, the `AuthorizingPaymentConfig.initialize(config)` function must be called before starting the authorizing payment with the `authorize_uri` [see more](https://www.omise.co/how-to-implement-3-D-Secure).

 ```kotlin
   val threeDSConfig = ThreeDSConfig.Builder()